OpenStackSanDiego/SecurityServiceChains/Lab1.md

 * Verify that the Netmon1 service function saw the traffic via snort

-In this scenarion, traffic traversed through the service function via the service chain.
+In this scenario, traffic traversed through the service function via the service chain.
 Within the Netmon1 service function, the traffic was routed from eth1 to eth2 by the kernel (via ipforwarding).